-History of Arnold Circus: The World’s Oldest Council Estate
+History of Arnold Circus: One of London’s First Council Estates

 A 5 minute walk from Brick Lane, you’ll find a circular street called Arnold Circus.

 Quiet and peaceful, it’s not wonder that it’s popular as a film set.
 However the calm exterior hides a surprising history.

 Originally a garden space of the nearby Holywell Nunnery, by the 18th century the East End’s population was growing rapidly and the area was needed for housing.

 Fast forward to the 1850s and the area wedged between Boundary Street, Old Nichol Street, Mount Street and Virginia Road was known as the worst slum in London, the notorious ‘Old Nichol’.

 The map above shows the Old Nichol slum and is from Charles Booth’s poverty maps of London. while the red is listed as middle class, the dark blue areas are “very poor, casual, chronic want” and black simply means the “lowest class … loafers, criminals and semi-criminals”.

 5,700 people were crammed into a tiny area, crime was widespread and the violent death rate was 40 per 1,000, the rest of London was around 10 per 1,000.

 The slum has been immortalised in fiction; Arthur Morrison published ‘A Child of the Jago‘ in 1896, ironically it was rubble by the time the book was widely available, but that didn’t stop the novel becoming synonymous with the slum.

 Image c.1890, the last days of the slum.
 From the City of London Metropolitan Archives, image in the public domain.